Climate Change (TCFD)

 Task Force on Climate-related Financial Disclosures (TCFD)

 In March 2022, we announced our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-Future plans call for continuing to incorporate initiatives to address climate change in our business strategies and disclosing information based on TCFD recommendations.
+We are incorporating climate change considerations into our business strategy and enhancing our disclosures in line with the TCFD recommendations.

 Japan Climate Initiative

-In February 2021, we participated in the Japan Climate Initiative.
-Through this initiative, we will proactively work to achieve a low-carbon society.
+In February 2021, we joined the Japan Climate Initiative (JCI).
+Through this initiative, we participate in collaborative efforts with other companies toward the realization of a low-carbon society.

 RE Action - Declaring 100% Renewable